-Critical Thinking’s latest snapshot is available on their website but it is probably best not to explore it, until you’ve produced your own first snapshot.
+Critical Thinking’s latest snapshot is available on their website; if you’ve not created your first snapshot, it is fine to use Critical Thinking’s website to find sources of information but it is probably best not to explore their final analysis in depth, until you’ve produced your own first snapshot.
 Thereafter, by all means feel free to compare or even challenge Critical Thinking’s analysis.
 The causes and deficiencies of groupthink are referred to in Starting your co-creative learning group.
 CoCreative Learning is premised on abandoning all preconceptions and beliefs and operating autonomously but interdependently with your CoCreative Learning community.
 Start with a clean sheet.

 These methods, described above, are the essential first steps to co-creating a global learning community built on human relationships.
 A distributed network or ecology of CoCreative Learning.